browserengineering/book/book/accessibility.md

 where in the document the user currently is.
 Note that there aren't any HTML elements whose default role is `alert`, so this requires setting the `role` attribute.

-[^other-live]: There are also other "live" roles like `status` for less urgent information or `alertdialog` if the keyboard focus should move to the alerted element.

 [^alert-css]: The alert is only triggered if the element is added to
     the document, has the `alert` role (or the equivalent `aria-live`